 Money is the root of all evil.
 Money commoditizes Nature and our labor.
 Money allows concentrating wealth in the hands of the greedy 1 percent.
 Before Columbus, 100 million Indigenous Americans made a living without money.
 Burning Man’s 80,000 burners also live without it.
 If you want ice in the desert, you have to trade something of equal value.
 Money enables unequal transactions with profit.

 If the thought of living without money is beyond comprehension, here is the solution: give an equal amount of money to everyone each month.
 Plus, limit the total wealth a person can have to maybe $1 million or less.
 Any amount greater than the wealth limit is burned.
 If the wealth of the top 1 percent was burned overnight, most exploitation of the world would cease.
+One more thing, turn post offices into banks to cash checks for the unbanked.

 10. Live Your Truth